 Skip to main content

-Routines and reminders that need the same detailed instructions shouldn’t duplicate them.
+Routines, reminders, and webhooks that need the same detailed instructions shouldn’t duplicate them.
 Skills solve this — reusable instruction sets stored as markdown files under ~/.ollim-bot/skills/<name>/SKILL.md.
 Define a skill once, reference it by name, and every job that uses it gets the same instructions loaded at fire time.

 How skills work

-The scheduler loads skills fresh every time a job fires.
-If you update a skill’s instructions, the next firing picks up the changes automatically.
+Skills are loaded fresh every time they’re invoked.
+If you update a skill’s instructions, the next invocation picks up the changes automatically.

 File format